murraycu/murrayc-tuple-utils/README.md

 # murrayc-tuple-utils
 A rough collection of code to manipulate C++ std::tuple&lt;>s.

+See also the [instructions for building this library from source](README_build.md), though only the tests actually need to be built.

 ## Basic Usage

 Include the specific header.
 For instance,